ablenmilla/ETS0069-15/python/README.md

 The split() method divides a string into a list of substrings based on a specified separator.
 If no separator is provided, it splits on any whitespace by default.

+# str.join
+The str.join() method is used to merge elements of a list or tuple into a single string, placing the specified separator between them

+# str.isalpha
+The str.isalpha() method checks if all characters in a string are letters.
+If the string contains numbers, spaces, or symbols, it returns False.

+# str.isdigit
+The str.isdigit() method checks if a string contains only numeric digits.
+If the string includes letters, spaces, or special characters, it returns False